How To Iterate Maps In C++ (With Examples)

 Output:

-Traverse A Map Using std for each And Lambda Function Output
+Screenshot of the output where Traversing a Map Using std for each And Lambda Function

 #include <iostream>